 The Family Café also included The Annual Governor’s Summit on Disabilities.
 The Family Café has always encouraged Floridians with disabilities or who are caregivers for the disabled to reach out and form relationships with elected officials.
 In this summit, they create an opportunity to make that happen.

 Although the conference is the largest project the organization does, it’s not the only one.
 Each year they also put together a Questions and Answers Book after the conference.
 During the event, along with their program guide, attendees receive what is called a “pink card.”
 On this card, they can ask any questions they didn’t get answered during the conference.
 The Family Café then addresses each question, organizes them by topic, and prints copies of the guide to be distributed at the next year’s event.
 The guide also features survey results and comments from attendees.
 If you miss attending, you can access the guide anytime online at their website.
 They also sponsor an annual Youth Summit, which is a smaller version of the Family Café for young people with disabilities between the ages of 15-30.
 This year’s event will be August 2-3, 2019 at the Florida Hotel Orlando.

 This year the conference had an exciting Vegas vibe.
-The program bags where a sparkly gold, there was uplifting live entertainment around the clock and Saturday evening they held their first ever Elvis Look-Alike contest!
-Not only is this event a place where people with special needs can find resources and services, it’s a place where they find compassion, acceptance and joy.
+The program bags were a sparkly gold, there was uplifting live entertainment around the clock and Saturday evening they held their first-ever Elvis Look-Alike contest!
+Not only is this event a place where people with special needs can find resources and services, but it’s also a place where they find compassion, acceptance, and joy.
 Program Director, Jeremy Countryman said the conference is created by families, for families.
 I couldn’t agree more.
 So, mark your calendars now!
 Next year’s event will be June 5-7, 2020 also at the Hyatt Regency.
-Registration opens February 14, 2020 and the deadline to apply for financial assistance ends April 15, 2020.
+Registration opens February 14, 2020, and the deadline to apply for financial assistance ends April 15, 2020.
 This is one event you absolutely don’t want to miss!